HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

 The JSON summary contains the dry run audit (`summary`) plus the sign-off report.
 Harness incidents (unexpected exits, duration shortfalls) are embedded into `summary.metadata.harness_incidents`.

 Progress snapshots default to every 5 minutes; adjust with `--progress-interval-minutes` or disable by setting it to `0` when invoking the CLI.
+Each snapshot includes cumulative log stats (per-stream and per-level counts, first/last timestamps), the harness status/phase, elapsed runtime, optional incidents, plus any computed summary or sign-off verdict once available.
+On shutdown the harness writes a final snapshot that locks in the exit code and sign-off decision so reviewers can audit the full run without tailing live logs.

 ## Sign-off criteria mapping
 - **Duration**: enforced via `--duration-hours` / `--required-duration-hours` (default 72h)